ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 7) Local storage and token handling
 	 - Keys in use: `auth_token`, `current_employee`, `ai_chat_messages` (legacy per-employee keys)
-	 - Why temporary: storing JWTs in `localStorage` is vulnerable to XSS.
+	 - Why temporary: storing JWTs in `sessionStorage` is vulnerable to XSS.
 For production, prefer HttpOnly cookies + CSRF protection and refresh token rotation.
 	 - Suggested remediation:
 		 - Design and implement cookie-based auth before production release; document migration steps.
 If not possible now, ensure strong CSP and review for XSS risks.